KFAB: Cornhuskers

 University officials had been disappointed KFAB was not willing to air more than football and men's basketball games.
 For instance, volleyball and women's basketball games were shunted to KFFF, while baseball games had no radio home.
 School officials wanted to ensure that all Cornhusker sports would air on a single, powerful station.
 KXSP's daytime coverage is roughly comparable to that of KFAB.
 Even with the loss of the Huskers, KFAB continued to be one of the highest rated stations in the Omaha/Council Bluffs market.
 It also retained substantial listenership in Lincoln despite being an out-of-market station.

 Ownership changes

 From the 1950s through the 1980s, KFAB was owned by the Seacrest family alongside the Lincoln Journal, now part of the Lincoln Journal Star.
 In 1959, it added an FM station, KFAB-FM (99.9 FM).
 At first, KFAB-FM largely simulcast KFAB; in the late 1960s, it switched to beautiful music and later became automated adult contemporary KGOR.
+On March 19, 1984, KFAB became the first Omaha market to broadcast using AM stereo technology.
 In 2000, Clear Channel Communications acquired KFAB and KGOR.
 Clear Channel later changed its name to iHeartMedia, Inc.

 In 2005, KFAB became the first Nebraska radio station to broadcast using HD radio technology.